 Unfortunately, grief and bereavement are topics that people are often not comfortable talking about.
 There seems to be an unwritten rule in our society that says that people are not allowed to talk about how they are feeling about a loss after only a very brief period of time.
 As much as you may try to quickly forget about and move on from your loss, the feelings just won’t go away no matter how hard you try to ignore them.

 People in your life may tell you, “You’re doing great,” because you haven’t shed a tear.
-The truth is, you may want to cry, but the tears just won’t come, or you’re holding them back because you’re afraid that if you start crying, people will see you as weak, or you won’t be able to stop crying.
-On the other hand, maybe you’ve been expressing your feelings, and others are saying to you, “It happened weeks ago (or even years ago).
-Just get over it already.”
+The truth is, you may want to cry, but the tears just won’t come, or you’re holding them back because you’re afraid that if you start crying, people will see you as weak, or worse, you won’t ever be able to stop crying.
+On the other hand, maybe you’ve been expressing your feelings and others are saying to you, “It happened weeks ago (or even years ago).
+Just get over it.”
 It may even seem like other people are avoiding you or don’t know what to say to you about your loss.

 Everyone deals with loss in their own unique and deeply personal way, and that’s ok.
-We all experience grief and bereavement differently depending on many different factors, including our unique personality, cultural and religious background, experiences with past losses, beliefs about the loss, use of coping skills, how much social support we have, our relationship to the person who passed away if the loss was a death or the end of a relationship, and others.
+We all experience grief and bereavement differently depending on many different factors, including our unique personality, cultural and religious background, experiences with past losses, beliefs about the loss, use of coping skills, how much social support we have, and our relationship to the person who passed away if the loss was a death or the end of a relationship.